 Rain water will overflow the gutters, damaging your roof, trim, and siding.
 The added weight of wet leaves and water can also cause your gutters to pull loose from the anchor point or collapse.
 Having your gutters cleaned before the heavy rain of Spring is the best way to ensure that no standing water or debris have been left sitting in your gutter system all season.

 4. Have Your Walkways Pressure Washed

-All the moss and algae that accumulated over the winter and spring months might not seem like a problem now, but once the sun is shining its light on those little green plants they will being to grow like crazy!
+All the moss and algae that accumulated over the winter months might not seem like a problem now, but once the sun is shining its light on those little green plants they will being to grow like crazy!

 Having your most walk-able surfaces cleaned with a pressure washer will not only keep your property looking cleaner (and newer), but it will take away the dangerous moss and algae that create a safety hazard the next time the weather turns wet.

 5. Have Your Windows, Skylights, and Screens Cleaned

 Spring is the perfect time to remove and clean the windows that have spent the last few months keeping out the cold.
 Aside from the aesthetic reasons for having clean windows (goodbye spots, streaks, and grime!), it’s always a good idea to see how your windows have fared through the winter.